August 31 - September 4

 Participants get hands-on experience at cutting a full range of essential woodworking joints with power tools and hand tools.
-Tim provides guidance in choosing the right joint for the job, while teaching precise and safe construction methods for joinery typically found in casework.
+Owain provides guidance in choosing the right joint for the job, while teaching precise and safe construction methods for joinery typically found in casework.
 These include mortise and tenons, mitered joints, housed joints, finger joints, dovetails, and sliding dovetails.

 Students work with routers, biscuit jointers, Dominos, band saws, table saws, slot mortisers, and hollow chisel mortisers, as well as with hand saws and chisels.
 They leave with confidence in their ability to wed two sticks together so they stay married.
 This is an excellent class for students who want to build on the skills they learned in Basic Woodworking.